-Every state has its own process for evaluating the character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
+In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.
 South Carolina Judicial Department Rule 402 governs admission to practice in South Carolina.
 You can find detailed information about requirements in other states in the Comprehensive Guide to Bar Admission Requirements, published by the National Conference of Bar Examiners, or you can contact the board of bar examiners in the jurisdiction where you plan to seek admission to practice.
 And, while the character and fitness inquiry will vary from state to state, most Boards of Bar Examiners will consider the following:

 Law schools require applicants for admission to be completely honest in responding to questions on the application concerning past conduct.
 The questions on South Carolina's application for admission ask:

 Application instructions require you to "[i]nclude all disciplinary actions, charges, convictions, and traffic violations.
 You may exclude parking tickets, but you must disclose all traffic violations including those you consider to be minor.
 You must provide a complete record of all instances in which you have been arrested, taken into custody, or accused, formally or informally, of a violation of the law.
 Include instances that have been expunged by Order of the Court and juvenile offenses, whether or not the records are sealed.
 You should disclose each instance even if the charges were dismissed; you were acquitted; adjudication was withheld; a conviction was reversed, set aside, or vacated; the record was sealed or expunged, or you participated in a pre-trial intervention program.
 If you answer "yes" to any of these questions, attach a detailed explanation giving dates, locations, the nature of the charge, the disposition of the case, and any sanction imposed.
 Simply including a copy of your driving or criminal record without including your detailed explanation is insufficient.